PixelatedStarfish/Colas-Enumeration/readme.txt

 ======  =================  ======  ========

-       One Million to One Millinillion
+        One Million to One Minillion

 ======  =================  =======  ========
   I(n)  Suffix             e(#)     Powers